Ceramics Open Studio

 Taught by: Amy Hughes.

-A hands on workshop based course, where you will learn through making, exploring ceramic techniques and developing skill bases.
+A hands on ceramics workshop based course, where you will learn through making, exploring ceramic techniques and developing skill bases.
 Demonstrations will provide you with guidance and inspiration, and help you discover the wealth of making possibilities in clay; from hand building, coiling, slab building and press moulding, to surface decoration, using slips and oxides and application of glazes.
-A great opportunity to experiment in the studio, creating a number of ceramic pieces, whilst also learning about clay tools, ceramic materials and equipment and where to source them.
+A great opportunity to experiment in the ceramics workshop, creating a number of pieces, whilst also learning about clay tools, materials and equipment and where to source them.

 Who Should Attend

 Beginners looking for a step-by-step guide to studio based ceramic techniques, along with more experienced students keen to use Chelsea's impressive facilities.